DavidAce/EMC-New/README.md

 [Real-parameter evolutionary Monte Carlo with applications to Bayesian mixture models](http://users.phhp.ufl.edu/faliang/papers/2001/RealEMC.pdf)

+## Quick Start
+From a Linux terminal type
+		make
+		./run.sh
+The `run.sh` script will excecute the binary with arguments as
+		./EMC xy_old.dat xy_new.dat boundaries.dat

 ## Usage
 The files `source/minimization.hpp` and `source/minimization.cpp`
 have the function `fitnessTest()` which is used to map an n-dimensional